Update: ‘Production & Deliveries’ section updated.

 Under BrightDrop, its new brand that caters to the commercial delivery and logistics industry, General Motors unveiled the first model at CES 2021 – BrightDrop Zevo 600 (originally called BrightDrop EV600).
-Here’s everything we know about the new electric van.
+Here’s everything we know about the new electric van that has been on the market for over a year.

 Though big and boxy, the BrightDrop Zevo 600 looks quite contemporary for a vehicle of its type.
 The slim headlights, the curved surfaces, and the vertically positioned sleek taillights lend a modern touch to the exterior.